LightJason/lightjason.github.io/content/tutorials/communication.md

 ### Agent factory with name generating

 The agent factory must create the agent object and a unique name.
-Within this example we use one factory only, so each factory create a _send_ action and the send action contains the name resolution.
+Within this example we use one factory only, so each factory creates a _send_ action and the send action contains the name resolution.
 Based on this, the action must be accessable within the factory to register each agent.
 The name definition is here with the schema ```agent <number>``` but __keep in mind that the generate method can be called in parallel, so the counter must be thread-safe.__ Java supports such [atomic variables](https://docs.oracle.com/javase/tutorial/essential/concurrency/atomicvars.html).